fiatconnect/specification/fiatconnect-api.md

 On success, the server MUST return a mapping from fiat account types to lists of schemas that the client may use to add a new account of that type.
 This is expected to vary by geographical region as well as quote details provided by the query parameters.
 Each `fiatAccount[FiatAccountTypeEnum]` MUST correspond to a fiat account type that is allowed to be used for the requested quote.
-`fiatAccount[FiatAccountTypeEnum].fiatAccountSchemas` is a list of fiat account schemas that can be used to communicate data about the corresponding fiat account type.
+`fiatAccount[FiatAccountTypeEnum].fiatAccountSchemas` is a list of objects, where each object represents a fiat account schema that can be used to communicate data about the corresponding fiat account type.
+Each object MUST contain a `fiatAccountSchema` field representing the actual fiat account schema that can be used, and an optional `allowedValues` field.
+The `allowedValues` object is an optional mapping from any number of keys in the selected fiat account schema to values that are allowed for that key.
+This is identical in purpose and function to the `allowedValues` field for KYC schemas, discussed earlier.

 The `fiatAccount[FiatAccountTypeEnum].fee` field is an optional return value, used to represent an optional fixed fee for the transfer when using a fiat account of the corresponding type.
 A server MAY choose to include this for a particular fiat account type, though it MUST be included